 And here’s the after decorated for the holidays:

-Adrienne knew she wanted modern farmhouse and as she has a background in interior design, many sketches later, this is the result.
+Adrienne knew she wanted modern farmhouse.
+She has a background in interior design, so many sketches later, this is the final transformation.

 It’s incredible how she pulled this off.
 I think she did a great job tackling all the right details to make this house look so fresh and current.